 Lake Purdy is a 990-acre reservoir on the Little Cahaba River which provides drinking water for the City of Birmingham.
 Surrounded by protected woodlands, the lake and its environs have become one of those rare birding destinations that is always interesting – 24 hours a day, 365 days a year.
 Begin your visit with a stop on Highway 119 just before the Cox’s Creek bridge, and scan the shallow water, mudflats and grassy fields on the south side of the road, created where Cox’s Creek spreads out just before it empties into the lake.
+Highway 119 is a very busy road, so proceed with caution.
 This area may present any of several different habitats depending on water levels and season.
 When the water level is quite high – most often in winter – look for ducks and geese.
 Wood Ducks are permanent residents here.
 You can see Canada Geese throughout the year, along with Great Blue Herons and Great Egrets.
 Almost any of the “puddle ducks” can be found here, as well as Ring-necked Ducks, Lesser Scaup, and Hooded Mergansers.
 Bald Eagles and Osprey are sometimes seen perched in the snags to the south of the bridge.

 When the water level is lower, primarily in spring and late summer and fall, shorebirds work the mudflats.
 Almost any sandpiper or plover may be seen here on a given day.
 In late summer, the long-legged waders appear in reliable numbers.
 This fascinating part of the Lake Purdy ecosystem has hosted almost all the herons, egrets, and ibises at one time or another, and rarities sighted here include Wood Storks and Roseate Spoonbills.
 Check the grassy shoreline for Wild Turkeys.
 A flock of turkeys waters here most early mornings and late afternoons, and Belted Kingfishers are almost always present.
 Swallows (mostly Barn and Rough-winged) and Purple Martins fly their sorties over the lake and often perch on wires just north of the bridge.
 Check the small trees lining the hill near Highway 119.
 They can be filled with birds – excellent for American Goldfinches, Yellow-billed Cuckoos, and more.